fluxcd/flux2/rfcs/xxxx-cli-plugin-system/README.md

 The download URLs can point to one of the following formats:

 - An archive containing the binary (`tar`, `tar.gz` or `zip`), with the binary at the root of the archive.
 The binary name inside the archive must match the `bin` field in the manifest.
+- An optional `extractPath` field can be specified in a `platforms` entry to override this default, either because the binary has a different name on this platform, or because it is nested in a subfolder rather than at the root of the archive.
+It accepts an absolute path to a file within the archive (e.g., `bin/flux-operator`).
 - A direct binary URL.
 The binary is downloaded and saved without extraction.
 The `bin` field is used for naming the installed plugin, not for discovery in this case.
 - Note that when the OS is Windows, the binary name is composed by appending `.exe` to the `bin` field (e.g., `flux-operator.exe`).